solana-labs/solana-web3.js/packages/signers/README.md

 **Characteristics**:

 -   **Single signer**.
-Since this signer also sends the provided transactions, we can only use a single `TransactionSenderSigner` for a given set of transactions.
+Since this signer also sends the provided transactions, we can only use a single `TransactionSendingSigner` for a given set of transactions.
 -   **Last signer**.
 Trivially, that signer must also be the last one used.
 -   **Potential conflicts**.
 Since signers may decide to modify the given transactions before sending them, they may invalidate previous signatures.
 However, signers may decide not to modify a transaction based on the existence of signatures for that transaction.
 -   **Potential confirmation**.
 Whilst this is not required by this interface, it is also worth noting that most wallets will also wait for the transaction to be confirmed (typically with a `confirmed` commitment) before notifying the app that they are done.